-As with the other three tests, performance by well-trained candidates is very high.
-Given the skewed distribution, reliability appears very low, but considering the standard error of measurement associated with this reliability, only no candidates were observed in this zone of uncertainty due to random error.
+As with the other three tests, performance by well-trained candidates is extremely high.
+Given the skewed distribution, reliability appears relatively high, but considering the standard error of measurement associated with this reliability, no candidates were observed in this zone of uncertainty due to random error.